aome510/hackernews-TUI/config.md

 - `front` and `back` can be either a **raw hex string** representing the color (`0xf6f6ef`, `#f6f6ef`, `f6f6ef`) or a **16-bit color's name** (`black`, `dark black`, `light black`).

   Using the 16-bit color's name will use **the theme palette's color**.
-For example, `link = { back = "black" }` will make any links in the application uses the theme palette's black color as the background color.
+For example, `link = { back = "blue" }` will make any links in the application uses the theme palette's blue color as the background color.

 - `effect` can be only **one** of the following values
   - `simple`